 Fasten the Top to the Legs and Supports, use 2” Finish Nails and glue to attach.
 Attach the bottom shelf to the lower rails using 2” screws and glue or place pocket hole screws all around the edges of the bottom shelf and fasten to the rails using your 1 1/4” pocket hole screws and glue.
 If you choose to fasten the bottom shelf in place using 2” screws be sure to countersink and pre-drill for the most professional appearance.
 The Top will overhang the base by 2 1/2” on all 4 sides, and the bottom will site flush with the top of the lower rails.

-Fill and Screw, Nail or Pocket Holes, Sand and Finish as Desired.
-For Finishing Tips and Tricks visit my
+Fill any Screw, Nail or Pocket Holes, Sand and Finish as Desired.
+For Finishing Tips and Tricks visit my Finishing School

 **Disclaimer: Some rights reserved.
 Private use only.
-Feel Free to link to any of my plans so long as you provide an adequate link back to the appropriate post!
+Feel Free to link to any of my plans so long as you ONLY use 1 image and provide an ADEQUATE link back to the original source and appropriate plan!
 Plans from this page are not to be used for commercial purposes or republished without the express written consent of Rayan Turner, The Design Confidential I hope to provide accurate plans, however, I cannot guarantee each plan for accuracy.
 Not every plan that I post has been built and tested, so you are building at your own risk.
 It is recommended that you have a clear understanding of how the project works before beginning any project.
 Please contact me if you find an error or inaccuracy so that I might fix it.